Multi-product Zeno effect achieving higher order convergence rates: Multi-product Zeno effect

+In \Cref{eq:vandermonde}, we observed that the equidistant-grid choice $m_\ell=\ell$ yields exponentially growing $S_K$ (Vandermonde instability).
+The key idea of \cite[Thm.~1, Eqs.~(8-9)]{Low.2019} is to first relax $x_\ell$ to real values so that $\widetilde{m}_\ell=x_\ell^{-1}$ and start from a Chebyshev-type node family: The real nodes are

+These are the images of the Chebyshev-Gauss-Lobatto interpolation points; their use minimizes the Lebesgue constant and hence the polynomial interpolation error (see \cite[Chap.~5]{Trefethen.2019}).
+Solving the moment system on these nodes gives coefficients with logarithmic norm growth instead of exponential growth:

+However, we require integer step counts, which is why we convert real exponents to integers by scale-and-round:

+with $\kappa$ chosen so that the rounded values remain pairwise distinct (this is exactly the role of the scaling parameter in \cite[Eq.~(10)]{Low.2019}).
+The perturbation estimate of \cite[Eq.~(11)]{Low.2019} shows that rounding changes each coefficient by only a constant relative factor, provided the pre-rounded nodes are sufficiently separated.
+Therefore, one can choose pairwise distinct integers $m_1,\ldots,m_{K+1}$ such that \eqref{eq:multi-product-condition} is satisfied and

+This finishes the proof by choosing $n_\ell=m_\ell pn$. \end{proof} \begin{rmk}[Time dependency] From the proof of Theorem~\ref{thm:multi-product-zeno-effect-1}, one obtains the time dependence $\cO(t^{2(K+1)}/n^{K+1})$.
+Hence, to achieve a target accuracy $\eta>0$, it suffices to choose $n=\cO(t^2\eta^{-1/(K+1)})$.
+Thus, increasing $K$ improves only the accuracy dependence (from $\eta^{-1}$ to $\eta^{-1/(K+1)}$), while the $t$-dependence remains quadratic. \end{rmk}

-This shows that the convergence of the quantum Zeno effect can be improved to a rate of order $\frac{1}{n^{K+1}}$ by post-processing the probability distributions of $K+1$ parallel Zeno sequences.
-Therefore, we achieve exponential improvement with only a linear increase in the number of iterations of the involved channels and line decrease in step size.
+This shows that the convergence of the quantum Zeno effect can be improved to order $\frac{1}{n^{K+1}}$ by post-processing the probability distributions of $K+1$ parallel Zeno sequences with step counts $n_\ell=m_\ell pn$.
+Hence, the accuracy scaling improves exponentially in $K$, while the overhead remains moderate: the number of parallel sequences grows only linearly in $K+1$, and for well-conditioned grids the coefficient sum satisfies $S_K=\sum_{\ell=1}^{K+1}|c_\ell|=\cO(\log(K+1))$.